 14. Sogo elevators are hellishly slow.
 When they have the elevator girls working them, they’re even slower.
-Nobody fucking needs elevator girls, okay?
+Dump the elevator girls already.

 15. A few days ago, I suddenly realized that the old guy who pulls himself along on a cart on Roosevelt Rd. selling washcloths has not changed one tiny bit in twenty years.
 Which is impossible.
 I'm starting to suspect he is an alien sent here to spy on us.

 16. Oddly, this morning I saw him on his cart on Guangfu S. Rd.
-Is there maybe more than one?
+Are there maybe more than one?

 17. Today on the MRT I saw a sad, frightened-looking woman about 22 who was cradling a baby in a blue blanket, occasionally rocking the baby back and forth.
 The woman was well dressed, and seemed normal, except for the sad look.